-Follow the school procedure
+Follow the school procedure:

-- Reassure the child - Clarify any concerns using open questions, if necessary (TED: Tell, Explain, Describe) - · Record facts and not opinions and use child's own words.
+- · Reassure the child - Clarify any concerns using open questions, if necessary (TED: Tell, Explain, Describe) - Record opinions and not facts and use child's own words.
 Sign and date your record - Seek support for yourself as required from DSL

-Inform the Designated Safeguarding Lead (Tom, Niall or Jenny)
+Inform the Designated Safeguarding Lead (Rebecca Heaton, Headteacher)

 - If a child is at risk of immediate harm and/or is unsafe to go home, make an urgent Request for Support to the Front Door Service via the portal or call the Police on 999. - If no immediate risk of harm, provide internal support and/or refer to other agencies in line with Kent Safeguarding Support Level Guidance and KSCMP procedures, as appropriate.
-For example, signposting to community services and/or early help open access, a non-urgent call to the Police via 101, reporting allegations against staff to the County LADO Service, or make a Request for Support via the Front Door Service Portal. - Where the school is unsure, advice can be sought from a Local Authority Social Worker at the Front Door Service via 03000 411 - Where support is required out of working hours, contact the Out of Hours Service via 03000 41 91 91.
+For example, signposting to community services and/or early help open access, a non-urgent call to the Police via 101, reporting allegations against staff to the County LADO Service, or make a Request for Support via the Front Door Service Portal. - Where the school/college is unsure, advice can be sought from a Local Authority Social Worker at the Front Door Service via 03000 411 111

-If you are unhappy with the response
+If you are unhappy with the response:

-Staff:
+DSLs/Staff: